IBM/aspera-cli/CONTRIBUTING.md

 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * **Bonus Points** go out to anyone who also updates `CHANGELOG.md` :)
 * Send a pull request on GitHub.
+* run Rubocop to comply for coding standards

 ## Running Tests